 Old City Wall

-Much of China has been or is being rebuilt, but in Beijing, a lot was destroyed forever during the Cultural Revolution of the Maoist days.
+Much of China has been or is being rebuilt, but in Beijing, a lot was destroyed forever during the Cultural Revolution of the Maoist days in the 1950s and 60s.
+The same, sadly, applies to the Old City Wall.
 Although this vast stretch of wall is completely reconstructed, it does give a good insight into how this impressive city must have looked before its modern, industrial overhaul.
 Set within a park landscape, it’s a beautiful stroll, even if the wall doesn’t ignite a historical fire within you.

 Metro stop: Chongwenmen

-Beijing has a vast collection of Hutongs – a series of narrow neighbourhood alleyways and passageways that are a preserved historical capsule of old, traditional china.
-In the city, you can still find some Hutongs still standing, which survived demolition and paving for more favoured, modern structures.
+Beijing has a vast collection of Hutongs – narrow neighbourhood alleyways, passageways, and courtyards preserved as capsules and gateways to old, traditional China.
+While slightly modernised and repaved, you can still find some Hutongs standing and preserving the city’s history, having survived demolition in favour of modern structures.

 READ MORE: Visiting Hutongs in Beijing Respectfully.